Skip to main content

 Size: LargeCoat Length: Short HairCompare

 The Great Dane is huge, remarkable, and full of charm.
-Despite its imposing size, it is gentle, affectionate, and a true family dog.
+Despite his imposing size, he is gentle, affectionate, and a true family dog.
+Do you want to know what makes these gentle giants so special?

 Last updated: